splunk/public-o11y-docs/gdi/get-data-in/application/ruby/instrumentation/ruby-manual-instrumentation.rst

 To install and enable an instrumentation library manually:

 #.
 Install the instrumentation library using ``gem install`` or by including it in the project's Gemfile.
-For example, to install the Sinatra instrumentation, run the following command:
+For example, to install the Sinatra instrumentation, add the following to your Gemfile:

    .. code-block:: bash